 Abruzzo's weather is difficult to beat, with sunny days and comfortable temperatures almost all year round.
 It has the ideal balance between warmth and freshness in elevated areas like Palombaro.

 Palombaro is a hill-top town with a mere 1,131 inhabitants, which sits 536 metres above sea level.
 It boasts spectacular views over the Valley dell'Avello and is at the foot of the 2,252 metre high Martellese Mountain, one of the highest in the Maiella range.
-Palombaro was the Italian location for the 2011 film, “Lost in Italy,” which features Ray Winstone and Glen Murphy.
+Palombaro was the Italian location for the 2011 film, “Lords of London,” which features Ray Winstone and Glen Murphy.
 The beautiful church of the Assumption, which dates back to 1561, appears in the wedding scene.

 The valley walls of Palombaro are host to numerous caves.
 The Cave (Grotta) of St. Angelo can be found just a few kilometres away inside the remains of a medieval church, whilst the amazing Grotta del Cavallone, reached by cable car and complete with stalactites, is also nearby.